venkateshcv1809/saascript/saascript.md

 ### 3.6.
 Development & Quality Tools

 -   **Package Manager:** **Yarn**
     -   **Why:** A fast, reliable, and secure dependency manager for JavaScript projects, known for its performance and consistent `yarn.lock` file.
+While `npm` is included by default with Node.js and will be provided as the primary command in documentation examples, **Yarn is the recommended choice** for optimal monorepo performance and consistent dependency resolution via Yarn Workspaces.
     -   **AI Team Role:** All AI team members will use `yarn` commands; Software Engineer AI manages `package.json` and `yarn.lock`.
 -   **Testing Framework:** **Jest**
     -   **Why:** A delightful JavaScript testing framework for all parts of the codebase (frontend and backend), known for its simplicity, speed, and powerful assertion capabilities.